uriel1998/ytcs/README.md

 - `--time`, `--chronological`, `-t`, `-c`: browse videos in reverse chronological order

 If you run `ytcs.sh` with no arguments, it opens an `fzf` launcher for the main actions.

+Positional argument rules:

+- A bare `URL` means "play this one video or page directly"
+- `--import` consumes the following `FILE`
+- `--addsub` consumes the following `URL`
+- `--kast` is a mode flag and can be combined with direct-URL playback or the browsing views

 ## fzf behavior